|

 am posting a cheque for a T shirt tomorrow.

-another place in a different song where the time machine concept
+I found another place in a different song where the time machine

-worked.
-This is a hard concept to grasp, but once you
+concept worked.
+This is a hard concept to grasp, but once

 Many thanks for that little gem.